 Old Master Drawings are classified as such because of the medium and support employed and the date of the work.
 The designation is commonly understood to include works of the 15th through the early 19th centuries (Renaissance through Neo-Classicism) most often executed in chalk, or pen & ink, and/or brush and wash, and usually on a paper support but sometimes on vellum or parchment.
-Often their purpose is of a preliminary or preparatory nature - as designs for an engraving, for instance the Bouzonnet-Stella after Poussin or the Preyss after Vicentino.
-Drawings can also be preparatory designs for ornaments or objects or for more temporal decorations such as a banner or a splendid carriage created for a parade or celebration.
+Often their purpose is of a preliminary or preparatory nature - as designs for an engraving, for instance, the drawing by de Cock, Allegory of Sculpture, and perhaps the drawing here attributed to Pozzoserrato as well as the Personification of Air by a German artist close to Weyer.
+Drawings can also be preparatory designs for ornaments or objects or for more temporal decorations such as a banner or statues made for a procession such as the Cigoli.

 Drawings sometimes study the pose of a figure for a painting or an altarpiece, like the figure by Lorenzo da Ferrari for a known ceiling fresco or the Errard presented on this site, or for an interior wall in a palazzo like the study by Orazio Farinati.
 A figurative grouping such as that by Alberti was probably sketched as part of a larger composition.
 Drawings can depict an entire composition like the double version of Hagar and the Angel which presents ideas for a painting, as well as the Meeting of Abraham and Melchisedek by Prospero Fontana, likely for a fresco decoration.
 The lovely drapery study by Bottani exhibited here, is studied for the background drape in a large oil painting.
 The Boscoli was definitely a recorded work made because Boscoli thought the composition was worthy of study.
 Designs for sculpture and medals were also drawn before being cast or carved.